ICA CPTED Certification Program for Individuals (ICCP)

 The first Internationally developed and recognized practitioner certification program in the world was developed by an international committee of professionals and academics over a span of more than 4 years.
-Advanced and Practitioner level certification was first introduced in 2004 at the ICA International Conference in Calgary and our applicants have been recognizing the value of accreditation ever since.
+Practitioner and Advanced level certification was first introduced in 2004 at the ICA International Conference in Calgary and our applicants have been recognizing the value of accreditation ever since.
 Today we offer Basic and Advanced levels of certification for CPTED practitioners.